Bounded Hyperbolic Tangent: A Stable and Efficient Alternative to Pre-Layer Normalization in Large Language Models: Methodology

-To prevent the saturation of the $\tanh$ function and ensure stable gradient flow, BHyT explicitly constrains its input to lie within a predefined range $(-\lambda, \lambda)$ with high probability.
-Rather than enforcing this constraint deterministically, we adopt a probabilistic perspective that leverages the first- and second-order statistics of the input distribution.
+To avoid saturation, BHyT constrains the pre-$\tanh$ input to lie within a predefined interval $[-\lambda,\lambda]$ with high probability.
+This condition preserves the local sensitivity of the bounded transformation while helping to limit the scale of residual updates.
+Rather than imposing a deterministic coordinate-wise bound, we derive a probabilistic scaling rule from the mean and variance of the input distribution.